In this video, we tour “The Sports Car of Motorhomes,” and review some of the pros and cons of this vintage 1999 Chinook Concourse Class B+ RV.

 A big reason Chinooks remain desirable is their one-piece fiberglass shell.
 Water is a major enemy of RVs (more on that below).
 However, there are no seams between the Chinook’s roof and outer walls — imagine an upside-down fiberglass boat.
 This means there are fewer opportunities for leaks to develop, relative to conventionally-built RVs.
 Of course, the roof has openings for two fans, the A/C, the Winegard antenna, etc., while the sides have window and door openings.
 But overall, the fiberglass structure is stable, sleek, and solid.
 A modern comparison would be to a Leisure Travel Van or a Coach House RV.

-Layout pros and cons
+Layout pros and cons of the Chinook Class B+

 The interior of the Chinook Concourse XL features oak cabinets, a Corian countertop, fridge, microwave, stove, oven, sink, and wet bath.
 There’s even a small flat-screen TV and DVD player — top of the line for 1999.